chinenual/synergize/docs/dx2syn.md

 While some DX voices convert very accurately to Synergy, do not expect a 100% accurate conversion in general.
-Although both are considered to be FM Synthesizers, there are multiple 'flavors' of FM Synthesis.
-The Carriers sound identical in additive mode, but when modulated, the DX7 and the Synergy do sound different.
+Although both are considered to be FM Synthesizers, there are multiple _flavors_ of FM synthesis.
+The carriers sound identical in additive mode, but when modulated, the DX7 and the Synergy do sound different.
 After creating the Synergy voice you may need to tweak it before it sounds right.